13. Graphics#

 ,"1"

-, etc. – a single character (not all Unicode characters are available); strings longer than one will be truncated.
+, etc. – a single character (not all Unicode characters can be drawn); strings longer than one will be truncated.

 par(mar=rep(0.5, 4)); plot.new(); plot.window(c(0.9, 9.1), c(0.9, 4.1))